Milner Arms Apartments: History

 Early in the 20th century, Charles Hugh Stevenson (1869-1943), his brother-in-law, Richard J. Helson (1868-1914), and his father-in-law, Richard Helson (1839-1919), founded the Davenport Realty Company.
 Charles Hugh Stevenson attended LeHigh University (Civil Engineering) and George Washington University (1896, LL.M, 1898, D.C.L.), was employed by U.S. Fish Commission 1891–1909, a lawyer and writer, and was internationally recognized for work in the hotel industry.

 In 1913, the Davenport Realty Company built the Hotel Stevenson, commonly referred to by local newspapers as the Stevenson Hotel (named for Charles Hugh Stevenson).
 The hotel architect was Joseph P. Jogerst.

 The advertisement for the Stevenson Hotel in the 1920 edition of the Official Hotel Red Book and Directory described the hotel as, "A quiet, luxurious place to live for a day, a week or a year.
 One, two, three room suites.
 Handsome appointments.
 Fireproof.
 Near the business and shopping districts.
-Splendid service, excellent cui sine and moderate prices make an irresistible combination for persons who know.
+Splendid service, excellent cuisine and moderate prices make an irresistible combination for persons who know.
 Tourists and families are especially welcome.
 Garage."

 The building was sold to the Milner Hotel Chain, which changed its name to the Taft Hotel, and later to the Milner Arms Apartments.
 In 2016, the building was sold to Broder & Sachse Real Estate Services, Inc. It is still in operation as an apartment building.